AI Coding Tools · Cursor

 charge.amount “2000” // string

-charge.application_fee null // not present on this plan
+charge.application_fee null // string

 ERROR NaN in invoice calculation · order #4471